Awake Album [Vinyl, CD, MP3/WAV]

-Includes a digital download (MP3/FLAC) with physical media.
+Includes an immediate digital download (MP3/WAV) with physical media.

 For nearly a decade, Tycho has been known as the musical alias of Scott Hansen, but with the release of Awake – his second LP for Ghostly International – the solo project has evolved into a three-piece band.
 Relating closer to post-rock than ambient soundscapes, the record is situated in the present, sounding more like Hansen than drawing from his influences.
 “This is, in many ways, the first true Tycho record.”